continuitydrift/eth-denver-2022/chapter-11.md

 Babacar thought about it, listening to the waterfall, rubbing his hands to keep them warm.
 "You would probably get biased results based on what the app can detect, though," he said.
 "Probably not good for insects."

 "Nah, you need a special shoe-cam for that," Marcus joked.
 Babacar had just noticed a millipede near his shoe, sine-waving its rows of tiny legs to glide over the pine needles and rocks.
-A school of small fish flashed in the water they'd just drank from.
+A school of fish flashed in the water they'd just drank from.
 He didn't see a lot of birds, but heard what must be hawks overhead, and the staccato bursts of woodpeckers.

 "So what does it have to do with crypto?"

 "Nothing," Marcus said.
 "Not everything is about crypto."

 "Heresy!"
-Babacar said, making the sign of the cross.
+Babacar said.

 "You know, I really only got into crypto because of my friend, Damien.
 He introduced me to Nico, and got me into the Daemon DAO.
 Honestly, I don't even understand a lot of it."